Skip to main content

 ROI Analysis

-One year after graduation, Presbyterian College graduates earn a median of $32,444, which is less than the $43,300 annual tuition cost.
-Five years after graduation, earnings increase to $44,387, exceeding the annual tuition cost.
-Ten years after graduation, earnings reach $60,194.
+One year after graduation, Presbyterian College graduates earn a median of $32,444, which is less than the annual in-state tuition of $43,300.
+However, five years after graduation, earnings increase to $44,387, exceeding the annual tuition cost.
+Ten years after graduation, the median earnings reach $60,194.
 The median debt for graduates is $26,000.

 Generated from College Scorecard & IPEDS data